 the study provided valuable information about the Sooty Falcon's presence and behavior in eastern Libya, which can be used to inform conservation efforts for the species.
 The results of the study also highlight the importance of involving local communities in wildlife research and conservation.

 ACKNOWLEDGMENT

-We express our heartfelt appreciation to the Life Organization for the Protection of Wildlife and Marine Organisms, IUCN member, for their invaluable assistance in facilitating the distribution of questionnaires on bird of prey breeders.
+We express our heartfelt appreciation to the Life Organization for the Protection of Wildlife and Marine IUCN member, for their invaluable Organisms, facilitating assistance in the distribution questionnaires on bird of prey breeders.